hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01c-Multimedia.md

 __Explanations:__

 + _Lines  4-18_: when the page is loaded, we assemble all of the track HTML elements and their corresponding TextTrack objects.
-+ _Line 19: using that we can build the chapter navigation menu.
-All is done in the window.onload callback, so nothing happens until the DOM is ready.
++ _Line 19_: using that we can build the chapter navigation menu.
+All is done in the `window.onload` callback, so nothing happens until the DOM is ready.
-+ _Lines 24-43_: the buildChapterMenu function first locates the chapter track for the given language, then checks if this track has been loaded by the browser.
-Once it has been confirmed that the track is loaded, the function displayChapters is called.
++ _Lines 24-43_: the `buildChapterMenu` function first locates the chapter track for the given language, then checks if this track has been loaded by the browser.
+Once it has been confirmed that the track is loaded, the function `displayChapters` is called.
-+ _Lines 45-65_: the displayChapters(track) function will iterate over all of the cues within the chapter track passed as its parameter.
-For each cue, the JSON content is re-formatted back into a JavaScript object (line 55) and the image filename and description of the chapter/cue are extracted (_lines 56-57_).
-Then an HTML description for the chapter is built and added to the div element with id=chapterMenu.
++ _Lines 45-65_: the `displayChapters(track)` function will iterate over all of the cues within the chapter track passed as its parameter.
+For each cue, the JSON content is re-formatted back into a JavaScript object (_line 55_) and the image filename and description of the chapter/cue are extracted (_lines 56-57_).
+Then an HTML description for the chapter is built and added to the `div` element with `id=chapterMenu`.
 Here is the HTML code for one menu marker:

   <div class="source-code"><ol class="linenums" style="list-style-type: decimal;">
   <li class="L0" style="margin-bottom: 0px;" value="1"><span class="tag">&lt;figure</span><span class="pln"> </span><span class="atn">class</span><span class="pun">=</span><span class="atv">"<g class="gr_ gr_127 gr-alert gr_spell gr_run_anim ContextualSpelling ins-del multiReplace" id="127" data-gr-id="127">img</g>"</span><span class="tag">&gt;</span></li>